-How in the world could I ever teach anyone anything, much less teach my children everything?
+How in the world could I ever be capable of teaching anyone anything, much less capable of teaching my children everything?
 And yet, of all of my siblings, I became the homeschooler.

 When I began homeschooling, the first thing I noticed was just how much I was learning as I taught my children.
 My own hunger for information and understanding amazed me.
 It became apparent very quickly that, although I would likely struggle with certain subjects, I was in for a phenomenal experience of learning and growing right alongside my children.